Lealaʻilepule Rimoni Aiafi

 Lealaʻilepule Rimoni Aiafi (born April 1967) is a Samoan politician and member of the Legislative Assembly of Samoa.
 He is the founder of the Tautua Samoa Party.

 Aiafi was first elected to Parliament at the 2006 Samoan general election, representing Faleata West (Faleata i Sisifo) as an independent.
-He had previously served as chief executive of the Samoan airport authority, and won election with 795 votes, 165 more than his rival, the former minister of police.
+He had previously been chief executive of the Samoan airport authority, and won election with 795 votes, 165 more than his rival, the former minister of police.

 As an independent, Aiafi campaigned against the planned government sale of the public broadcaster Radio 2AP.
 Since the formation of Tautua Samoa, he has also expressed doubts about the ability of the police commissioner to function in office following a damaging Commission of Inquiry Report, and called for the release on parole of former cabinet minister Toi Aukuso, jailed in the 1990s for the murder of Minister of Works Luagalau Levaula Kamu.

 In November 2008, Aiafi was one of twelve (later whittled down to nine) MPs from the Samoan opposition to form a new political party, the Tautua Samoa Party.
 Like the other Tautua Samoa members, Aiafi registered as an independent MP to avoid the constitutional requirement to contest a by-election on changing parties.
 The party was in January 2009 ordered to formally notify the Speaker of its existence and membership.
 Establishing the party, Aiafi expressed his intention to form a stronger and more effective opposition to the ruling Human Rights Protection Party.
 In May 2009, Speaker Tolofuaivalelei Falemoe Leiʻataua revoked the parliamentary membership of all nine of the party's MPs, on the grounds that joining a party after being elected "breached the provisions of the Electoral Act and the parliament standing orders".
 The expulsion was later overturned by the courts.